rarible/protocol/docs/overview/glossary.md

 Salt is a string of data that is passed to the hash function along with the input array of data to calculate the hash.

-**SDK**

-The software development kit helps developers implement the API using a specific language, TypeScript or Kotlin.

-**Size**

-The number of orders to return.

 **Smart Contract**

 The programs stored on a blockchain that run when predetermined conditions are met.

-**Sort**

-Sorting by the last update.

 **Supply**

-The number of tokens to be minted.
+Total number of tokens minted or to be minted.

 ## T

 **Take**

-Take the order, bid, or NFT token.
+Take side of the order, what order creator wants to get in return for `make` side.

 **Token ID**

 Token identifier.

-**Transaction Hash**

-A unique character identifier that is generated is whenever a transaction is executed.

-## U

-**URI**

-Uniform Resource Identifier of the token.